-The state recordation tax is \$0.15 per \$100, or fraction thereof, of the consideration of the deed or the actual value of the property conveyed, whichever is greater.
+The state recordation tax is \$0.25 per \$100, or fraction thereof, of the consideration of the deed or the actual value of the property conveyed, whichever is greater.
 In addition, the state allows cities and counties to impose a recordation tax of up to one-third of the state tax.
-The cities of Alexandria, Fairfax and Falls Church and the counties of Arlington, Fairfax, Loudoun and Prince William impose this tax at the rate of \$0.05 per \$100.
+The cities of Fairfax and Falls Church and the counties of Arlington, Fairfax, Loudoun and Prince William impose this tax at the rate of \$8.33 per \$100.
+Alexandria levies an additional tax of 1/3 of the State's recordation tax.